Frestein/Frestein/README.md

 # <div align="center">About me</div>

 ### Quote
-> <div align="right">«God must be a painter.
-Why else would we have so many colors?», — Alicia Larde "A Beautiful Mind".</div>
+> «God must be a painter.
+Why else would we have so many colors?», — Alicia Larde "A Beautiful Mind".

 ### Skills
 - Frameworks: Laravel, Bootstrap